Back to National Guide

 In Queensland, the QBCC (Queensland Building and Construction Commission) administers trade licences.
 Cornice installation falls under the Plastering Drywall class.
 A QBCC licence is required for work over $3,300 (including GST).

-• Ask for examples of completed cornice work (mitres are where quality shows)
+• Examples of completed cornice work, particularly mitred corners (this is where quality shows)

-• Confirm what adhesive system they use for Brisbane's humid climate
+• What adhesive system they use for Brisbane's humid climate

-• Get a written quote specifying profile, number of rooms, and whether old cornice removal is included
+• A written quote specifying the profile type and size, number of rooms, linear metres, and whether old cornice removal is included

 How We Calculate

 Estimates are based on current licensed plasterer rates in the Brisbane metropolitan area, adjusted for property age and typical cornice profiles in QLD.
 All prices include GST.
-Figures cover standard residential cornice installation.
+Figures cover standard residential cornice installation including supply, fitting, and finishing to a paint-ready surface.
 Heritage profiles and custom mouldings may exceed these ranges.

 Know what you need?